 Autho prity Function 1.
-To take all actions to alleviate flooding under the Water Management Acts relating to the Council's land drainage functions, except the following which are reserved to the Executive: Executive (i) approval of the annual Drainage Works Programme; (ii) authority to submit funding bids for projects requiring external funding for drainage works on third party land where this would require the Council to part fund from the Drainage Reserve.
+Mana draina te all actions to alleviate flooding under the Water gement Acts relating to the Council's land age functions, except the following which are yed to the Executive: Executive (i) approval of the annual Drainage Works Programme; (ii) authority to submit funding bids for projects requiring external funding for drainage works on third party land where this would require the Council to part fund from the Drainage Reserve.